cmiller-veced/pyapix/README.md

 more accurately representing the contents of the OpenAPI file.
 It also eliminates the need for manual documentation by leveraging work already done by the OpenAPI author.  https://www.marinespecies.org/rest/

+See the [apis] directory for more client definitions and the [examples] directory for usage examples.

 ### You